 Currently, when deans and directors need adjunct faculty, they tap their professional network or parse through their rolodex looking for potential candidates.
 Although occasionally fruitful, this process is time-consuming, inefficient, and frustrating.
 HR departments have Applicant Tracking Systems (ATS) where adjunct faculty candidates can apply, but the applications contained therein are usually outdated.
+Read more to discover the solution.

-So what is the solution?
 The future of hiring in higher education may include the following:

 One of the pitfalls of Applicant Tracking Systems is that they do not provide support throughout the entire recruiting process.
 Jerome Ternynck, CEO of SmartRecruiters says “You need to find, engage and nurture great talent…then, you need to use the system to foster collaboration between all stakeholders and manage your progress from creating a job description to opening a role, to approvals, to hiring and on boarding all the way through.
 Finally, managing your data, processes, and progress from end to end so you have one point of contact — a single-pane view of all your candidate’s, information and data points,” Ternynck says.